Reactor™ - The manual

 Intensity

 Intensity defines the strength of the LED light.
-It can be Off, Dimmed or On.
+It can be Off, Dimmed, or On.

 Color

 Set the LED Color.
 You can select one from the color picker or even use a parameter to define the color of a component.
-NOTE: you will not see a color show up if Intensity is OFF

 Text Display